Push3 gateway triggers are in beta, which means bugs and issues should be expected. Please contact EKM Metering with details of any issues you see.

 - Glossary of Terms

 EKM Push3 gateway triggers are one of the most powerful tools that EKM has to offer.
 You can automate how and when the EKM Push system will react to metered values.
-You can have the Push gateway send you an email or control a relay to turn on/off a switch or close a valve based on the metered data for example.
+You can have the Push gateway send you an email or control a relay to turn on/off a switch or close a valve, or send a webhook to your software/server based on the metered data for example.
 Push3 gateways have the ability trigger specific actions based on conditions that you set up.
-Triggers live on the Push3 gateways so they will continue to function even without an internet connection.
-Triggers can control the relays on the v.4 Omnimeters, in order to turn something on or off, or they can email you notifications of the trigger.
-Please note: v.3 Omnimeters do not have controllable relays, so the relay triggers will not work, but the email triggers will.
+Triggers live on the Push3 gateways so they will continue to function even without an internet connection (when controlling relays).
+Triggers can control the relays on the v.4 and v.5 Omnimeters, in order to turn something on or off, or they can email you notifications of the trigger, or they can alert your software system with a webhook.
+Please note: v.3 Omnimeters do not have controllable relays, so the relay triggers will not work, but the email and webhook triggers will.

 Setting up a trigger consists of 2–3 parts:

-- Defining what conditions will cause the trigger to happen
+- Define what conditions will cause the trigger to happen

-- Defining what action will happen when the conditions are met
+- Define what action will happen when the conditions are met

 - There is also an option to set up a recurrence rule for scheduled relay control